openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 1. Select `Configure for QEMU (ARMv7-A | AArch64/ARMv8-A)`
 1. Select `Build for QEMU (ARMv7-A | AArch64/ARMv8-A)`

+### Debug your Open Enclave solution.

+Debugging your standalone project's enclave is easy.

+1. Set breakpoints in the files you wish to debug.
+Breakpoints in the enclave may only be added before the emulator (QEMU) starts or when the debugger is already broken inside the enclave.
+1. Choose the architecture you are interested in debugging by navigating to the Visual Studio `Debug` view (**CTRL-Shift-D**) and selecting either `(gdb) Launch QEMU (ARMv7-A)` or `(gdb) Launch QEMU (AArch64/ARMv8-A)` from the debug configuration dropdown.
+1. You can simply hit `F5`.
+This will run cmake configuration, run the build, start QEMU, and load the host and enclave symbols into an instance of the debugger.
+1. Open the **Terminal** view
+1. Log into QEMU using `root` (no password is required)
+1. Start the host process by entering `/mnt/host/bin/<solution-name>`

+        Note: The debugger has been configured to break at TA_InvokeCommandEntryPoint.
+This will happen once when the enclave starts and once for each ECALL.

+## Azure IoT Edge projects

+### Build your Open Enclave solution.

-For an Azure IoT Edge container project, containers are used to configure and build.
-The build task in a container project will invoke docker and leverage project dockerfiles.
+Ubuntu containers are used to configure and build.
+The build task will invoke docker and leverage project dockerfiles.
 The container can be built by:

 1. Right click on `modules/<solution-name>/module.json`
 1. Select `Build IoT Edge Module Image`